mirzaakhena/gogen/README.md

 ```

 ## 8. Create valueobject
 valueobject is immutable object that has no identifier.
-This command will create new state valueobject under `entity/` folder
+This command will create new valueobject under `entity/` folder
 ```
 $ gogen valueobject FullName FirstName LastName
 ```